-Many people experience emotional and psychological difficulties at music festivals, and many experiment with legal and illegal drugs.
-It is therefore vital to have an effective and compassionate welfare service which can:
+Many people experience emotional, psychological and practical difficulties at music festivals.
+It is therefore vital to have an effective and compassionate welfare service which can

 Provide a safe and supportive environment where individuals can be assisted to navigate a variety of difficult experiences and where challenges can be transformed into positive learning and developmental opportunities

 Provide a general welfare service to meet the needs of all feastival goers

 Reduce the harms associated with drug use, by providing crisis intervention and psychological support to those undergoing difficult experiences and promote specialist harm reduction advice and drug information to festival attendees

 PsyCare UK is a leading provider of welfare and harm reduction services.
 Having formed in 2008 under the name Kosmicare UK, we have provided welfare at events ranging from 500 to 30,000 people.
 In this time we have assisted thousands of people and have developed a unique skill-set that enables us to effectively and compassionately manage a variety of drug-related difficulties and other psychological crises in a way that minimises unnecessary hospitalisation or medication.
 We have operated at numerous festivals throughout the UK and Europe including Secret Garden Party, Glade, Noisily, MoDem, Boomtown and many more.
 Over the past decade we have established a recognisable and trusted space for festival goers to turn to at their time of need.

 - A tailored, highly price-competitive welfare, either as sole provider or as a specialist support unit to existing welfare.

 - 24/7 service, staffed by an experienced and dedicated team of volunteers.